BitFunnel/Workbench/sample/README.md

 ## Building org.bitfunnel.workbench.

-This is a Java package that is built with [Maven](https://maven.apache.org/).
+This Java package is built with [Maven](https://maven.apache.org/).
 (version 3.3.9).
 The unit tests are based on [JUnit](http://junit.org/).